-The accounts receivable balance is primarily composed of amounts receivable from the Company's collaboration partners, net of an allowance for credit losses, if required.
+Accounts receivable are included within prepaid expenses and other current assets on the Condensed Consolidated Balance Sheets.
+The accounts receivable balance represents amounts receivable from the Company's collaboration partners, excluding related parties, net of an allowance for credit losses, if required.